JossueE/Local-LLM-for-Robots/README.md

   </a>
 </p>

-When the **wake word is detected**, the avatar changes color and responds with speech.
+When the **wake word is detected**, the avatar changes its color and responds with speech.
 > [!NOTE]
 > This avatar system was originally developed by [TheBIGduke](https://github.com/TheBIGduke/OctoV)